digitalicagroup/slack-hook-framework/README.md

 View the index-example.php to see how to configure the library and how to invoke the command processor.
 The customs_cmds.json will let you define new commands of your own.
 You can check vendor/digitalicagroup/slack-hook-framework/lib/SlackHookFramework/CmdHello.php to see what a command should do.

-## Install (stand alone)
-If you want to install the framework in stand alone mode and begin working directly over it, follow this steps:

 ### On Slack

 * Create a new "Slash Commands" integration with the following data:
  * Command: /test (or whatever you like)
- * URL: the URL pointing to the index.php of your slack-hook-framework install
+ * URL: the URL pointing to the index.php (or index-example.php) of your slack-hook-framework install
  * Method: POST
  * Token: copy this token, we'll need it later.